Nexstar Media Group (NASDAQ:NXST) Stock Rating Upgraded by BidaskClub

-Nexstar Media Group (NASDAQ:NXST) was upgraded by equities researchers at BidaskClub from a “sell” rating to a “hold” rating in a report released on Monday, BidAskClub reports.
+Nexstar Media Group (NASDAQ:NXST) was upgraded by analysts at BidaskClub from a “sell” rating to a “hold” rating in a research note issued on Sunday, BidAskClub reports.

-Several other research analysts have also commented on the stock.
-Zacks Investment Research upgraded shares of Nexstar Media Group from a “hold” rating to a “buy” rating and set a $97.00 price objective for the company in a research note on Wednesday, October 28th.
-ValuEngine lowered shares of Nexstar Media Group from a “sell” rating to a “strong sell” rating in a research note on Tuesday, October 6th.
-Benchmark boosted their price objective on shares of Nexstar Media Group from $125.00 to $130.00 and gave the stock a “buy” rating in a research note on Thursday, August 6th.
-Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a $140.00 target price (up previously from $130.00) on shares of Nexstar Media Group in a research report on Friday, November 6th.
-Finally, Loop Capital assumed coverage on shares of Nexstar Media Group in a research report on Thursday, October 15th.
+A number of other brokerages have also commented on NXST.
+Deutsche Bank Aktiengesellschaft reiterated a “buy” rating and issued a $140.00 price objective (up from $130.00) on shares of Nexstar Media Group in a research report on Friday, November 6th.
+Barrington Research restated a “buy” rating and set a $115.00 target price on shares of Nexstar Media Group in a report on Tuesday, August 11th.
+Zacks Investment Research upgraded Nexstar Media Group from a “hold” rating to a “buy” rating and set a $97.00 target price on the stock in a report on Wednesday, October 28th.
+Loop Capital initiated coverage on Nexstar Media Group in a report on Thursday, October 15th.
 They set a “buy” rating and a $130.00 target price on the stock.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and eight have given a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $118.63.
+Finally, Benchmark raised their target price on Nexstar Media Group from $125.00 to $130.00 and gave the stock a “buy” rating in a report on Thursday, August 6th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and eight have assigned a buy rating to the company’s stock.
+Nexstar Media Group has an average rating of “Buy” and a consensus target price of $118.63.

-In related news, EVP Sean Compton sold 742 shares of the stock in a transaction on Wednesday, September 23rd.
-The shares were sold at an average price of $94.10, for a total transaction of $69,822.20.
-Following the sale, the executive vice president now directly owns 1,758 shares of the company’s stock, valued at $165,427.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Thomas Carter sold 15,000 shares of the stock in a transaction on Monday, November 16th.
-The stock was sold at an average price of $102.00, for a total transaction of $1,530,000.00.
-Insiders sold a total of 44,367 shares of company stock worth $4,544,580 over the last ninety days.
-Insiders own 6.70% of the company’s stock.
+In other news, insider Timothy C. Busch sold 5,000 shares of Nexstar Media Group stock in a transaction dated Friday, November 13th.
+The stock was sold at an average price of $99.07, for a total transaction of $495,350.00.
+Also, EVP Dana Zimmer sold 708 shares of Nexstar Media Group stock in a transaction dated Monday, September 28th.
+The shares were sold at an average price of $95.13, for a total value of $67,352.04.
+Following the transaction, the executive vice president now owns 1,792 shares in the company, valued at approximately $170,472.96.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 44,367 shares of company stock worth $4,544,580 in the last quarter.
+6.70% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in NXST.
-Fifth Third Bancorp purchased a new stake in Nexstar Media Group during the second quarter worth $25,000.
-Signaturefd LLC boosted its holdings in Nexstar Media Group by 265.6% during the second quarter.
-Signaturefd LLC now owns 340 shares of the company’s stock worth $28,000 after buying an additional 247 shares in the last quarter.
+Institutional investors have recently made changes to their positions in the stock.
+Fifth Third Bancorp acquired a new stake in Nexstar Media Group in the 2nd quarter valued at approximately $25,000.
+Signaturefd LLC raised its position in Nexstar Media Group by 265.6% in the 2nd quarter.
+Signaturefd LLC now owns 340 shares of the company’s stock valued at $28,000 after buying an additional 247 shares during the last quarter.
 Harvest Fund Management Co.
-Ltd purchased a new stake in Nexstar Media Group during the third quarter worth $28,000.
-Parkside Financial Bank & Trust raised its position in Nexstar Media Group by 53.0% during the third quarter.
-Parkside Financial Bank & Trust now owns 361 shares of the company’s stock worth $32,000 after acquiring an additional 125 shares during the period.
-Finally, CI Investments Inc. acquired a new position in Nexstar Media Group during the third quarter worth $52,000.
+Ltd acquired a new stake in Nexstar Media Group in the 3rd quarter valued at approximately $28,000.
+Parkside Financial Bank & Trust raised its position in Nexstar Media Group by 53.0% in the 3rd quarter.
+Parkside Financial Bank & Trust now owns 361 shares of the company’s stock valued at $32,000 after buying an additional 125 shares during the last quarter.
+Finally, CI Investments Inc. acquired a new stake in Nexstar Media Group in the 3rd quarter valued at approximately $52,000.

 About Nexstar Media Group